Welcome to today's edition of the Rush 24-7 podcast.

 Back in a sec.

-Let me share with you a couple more points here from Henniger's piece in the Wall Street Journal yesterday, because it's crucial and it really crystallized the primary objective I had last Saturday in my CPAC speech was to tell conservatives what conservatism is, to tell the nation what conservatism is, to inspire people to stand up for it and be proud of it, and understand its uh its superiority, particularly to what's happening now.
+The primary objective I had last Saturday in my CPAC speech was to tell conservatives what conservatism is, to tell the nation what conservatism is, to inspire people to stand up for it and be proud of it and understand its superiority, particularly to what's happening now.

-What Reagan knew is that what moves a nation is the vital teeming life of the private economy.
+What Reagan knew is that what moves a nation is the vital teeming life of the private economy, work, ideas, innovation, the excitement of production, getting bigger growth.

 Now, in the past, this was depicted as blast furnaces and factory chimneys.

-Today the economy's sinews are harder to see, but they exist in tens of thousands of small cap, mid-cap, and fat cap companies.
+Today, the economy's sinews are harder to see, but they exist in tens of thousands of small-cap, mid-cap, and fat-cap companies.

-Phrases like fiscal responsibility, we must reduce the debt, or even tax cuts.
+Their vocabulary now consists mainly of policy wonks spinach, phrases like fiscal responsibility, we must reduce the debt, or even tax cuts.

 It's all true, but it's insufficient.